Frančesko Micalović

 Frančesko Ratkov Micalović was an early 16th-century Ragusan printer who printed the first books on vernacular language of population of contemporary Ragusa (modern-day Dubrovnik).

 Micalović prepared Cyrillic script types and organized printing of prayer books in Venice in 1512.
 These prayer books are known as Molitvenik and Officio.
 Micalović was obliged to collect printed books and to sell them in his shop which he was to open in Dubrovnik and in Ottoman Serbia.

-In 1510 and 1513 documents signed by Micalović, the prayer book was referred to as "in the Serbian language and letters".
-In sources the language of these prayer books and script in which it is printed is referred to as Bosnian, Ragusan, Serbian, Croatian, or Serbo-Croatian, depending on the point of view of its authors, and the Cyrillic script used to print them is in sources referred to as Bosančica.
+In sources, the language of these prayer books and the script in which it is printed is referred to as Bosnian, Ragusan, Serbian, Croatian, or Serbo-Croatian, depending on the point of view of its authors, and the Cyrillic script used to print them is in sources referred to as Bosančica.

 Family

-Frančesko Micalović's birth name was Ivan or Jovan.
+Frančesko Micalović's birth name was Ivan.
 His grandfather was a book trader.
 Frančesko's father was Ratko Vukosalić whose nickname was Micalović.
 Ratko Vukosalić belonged to a group of Ragusans who had very good connections with Ottomans and was engaged in a special type of trade, ransom slavery.
 In Ragusan document composed on 23 August 1470 it was recorded that Ratko Vukosalić (with nickname Mazalović) paid to Ivan Marković from Croatia a ransom for certain Turk (Muslim) Mustafa.
 Ratko bought silver for this transaction from Grgur Sumičić from Novo Brdo.
 Ransom for Mustafa of 500 ducats was paid by Isa-Beg Ishaković who also had to release Marković's wife captured and kept in slavery in Sarajevo.
 On 16 September 1470 Ratko Vukosalić, acting as an agent of Živan Pripčinović, brought wife of Ivan Marković to Dubrovnik.
 At the beginning of 1471 Ratko Vukosalić bought a house.
 Ratko Vukosalić died before 1501.
 After a certain time Ratko's nickname became a family name inherited by his son Frančesko.
 Frančesko married Linusse (Lignussa which is diminutive of Lena), a daughter of famous Ragusan goldsmith Pavle Antoević.